 Real-time adjustments to fluid ratios

-Operators can modify fracturing fluid properties during operations with inline mixing systems.
-Surface pressures and rates through fluid injection routes allow engineers to adjust rheologic properties and proppant concentrations on the fly.
+Inline mixing systems allow operators to modify fracturing fluid properties during operations.
+Surface pressures and rates through fluid injection routes help engineers adjust rheologic properties and proppant concentrations on the fly.
 This capability helps operators control fracture propagation and improve fracture geometry by responding to changing well conditions.
-These adjustments paired with monitoring systems create consistent and confirmed data sets that improve decision-making.
+When these adjustments are paired with monitoring systems, crews gain more consistent and confirmed data sets for better decision-making.

 Fewer chemical handling incidents

-Inline mixers’ biggest advantage lies in safety improvements.
-These systems minimize manual chemical handling and reduce exposure risks to hazardous substances like acids, biocides, and other chemicals used in fracturing operations.
-Small quantities of improperly mixed chemicals can create dangerous situations.
+One of the strongest advantages of inline mixers is improved safety.
+These systems minimize manual chemical handling and reduce worker exposure to hazardous substances such as acids, biocides, and other chemicals used in fracturing operations.
+Even small quantities of improperly mixed chemicals can create dangerous situations.

-To cite an instance, mixing oxidizers with incompatible chemicals produces toxic gasses.
-Inline systems eliminate these incidents through controlled processing.
+For example, mixing oxidizers with incompatible chemicals can produce toxic gases.
+Inline systems reduce that risk through controlled processing.

 Better control over hydraulic fracturing fluid composition

-Operational decision makers can take immediate action with these capabilities to ensure optimal fluid quality throughout the fracturing process.
+With this level of control, operational decision makers can act quickly to maintain fluid quality throughout the fracturing process.

 Reduced equipment wear and tear

-Traditional fracturing treatments need surface pressures over 10,000 psi.
+Traditional fracturing treatments may require surface pressures over 10,000 psi.
 Downhole-mixed treatments showed much lower pressures, less than 6,000 psi for tubing and under 5,000 psi for casing.
-Operations need less horsepower and fuel as a result.
-Wells with older tubing and lower incremental reserves become economically viable to stimulate.
-Inline mixers eliminate frequent maintenance issues and get pricey parts replacements that plague traditional mixing equipment.
+As a result, operations can require less horsepower and fuel, and wells with older tubing and lower incremental reserves may become economically viable to stimulate.
+Inline mixers also reduce frequent maintenance issues and expensive parts replacements that can affect traditional mixing equipment.

 Why Choose AquaShear's Inline Mixer